NASA logo evolution: meatball vs worm

 17 years later, despite its winning the prestigious “Award of Design Excellence” by The Presidential Design Awards, NASA scrapped the Danne and Blackburn design and re-instated the “meatball.”

-The “worm” on Star Trek — image via Ex Astris Scientia
+The worm on Star Trek (image via Ex Astris Scientia)

 Danne thinks this was at least partly due to how NASA chose to introduce the new logo to its various internal agencies in the first place.
-He says the redesign was kept secret until letters were sent to every center director… on their new stationary.
+He says the redesign was kept secret until letters were sent to every center director… on their new stationery.
 Those loyal to the old design were offended, and a rivalry between the “meatball” and the “worm” began.

 Info excerpted from: